-where ψt is a scalar T-periodic function, a and q are constant parameters, and y=yt is the single variable in ODE second order, which together with its derivative y construct the state space x=y,yT.
-Hill equation is named on George William Hill, after publishing his work on a lunar system (refer to (Hill, 1878), and (Hill, 1886)).
+where ψt is a scalar T-periodic function, a and q are constant parameters, and y=yt is the single variable, which, together with its derivative y, constructs the state space x=y,yT.
+The Hill equation is taken from the work on a lunar system of George William Hill (Hill, 1886), (Hill, 1878).

-A special case of Hill equation is called Mathieu equation defined by setting ψt=cosωt.
-Typically, the frequency is ω=2[radsec] or equivalently the time period is T=π seconds.
-The Mathieu equation was originally discovered in the study of the vibrations of stretched elliptical membranes (Mathieu, 1868).
-Another special case of Hill equation is called Meissner equation defined by ψt=signcosωt.
-This equation is discovered by Meissner in his study of the motion of the side rods of locomotive (Meissner, 1918).
-The function part signcosωt generates a 2πω-periodic square function that change its signum: +1 within the first half of the period and -1 within the second half.
-A general Hill equation (and likewise Mathieu equations) are very difficult to solve analytically, and usually requires to find infinite terms, but Meissner equations are easy to solve piece-wisely with some LTI systems' technique. □
+A special case of the Hill equation is called the Mathieu equation and is defined by using ψt=cosωt.
+Typically, the frequency ω=2 rad/s or, equivalently, the time period T=π s.
+The Mathieu equation was originally derived in the context of vibrations of stretched elliptical membranes (Mathieu, 1868).
+Another special case of the Hill equation is called the Meissner equation and is defined by ψt=sgncosωt.
+This equation was derived by Meissner while studying the motion of the side rods of a locomotive (Meissner, 1918).
+The function sgncosωt generates a 2πω-periodic square function that changes its sign from +1 over the first half of a period to −1 over the second half.
+The general Hill equation (and Mathieu equation) is very difficult to solve analytically and usually requires summing infinite terms, but the Meissner equation is easy to solve piecewise by applying a technique for solving LTI systems. □

-Our motivation is to find a family of LPTV system with finite number of harmonies, that is analytically solvable, but it is not solved via some trivial technique known from LTI system e.g. exponentiating antiderivative of an LPTV matrix etc.
+The purpose of the present study is to find a family of LPTV systems with a finite number of harmonics, and that is analytically solvable by applying a nontrivial technique (i.e., not a technique for solving LTI systems), such as exponentiating the antiderivative of a LPTV matrix.

 Example 1.4: (Aggarwal & Infante, 1968) and (Rosenbrook, 1963)

-Consider the following system's ODE (a generalization of (Aggarwal & Infante, 1968)):
+Consider the following system of ODEs, which is a generalization of (Aggarwal & Infante, 1968):